352.Infanterie-Division

 Nijmegen after the Battle, 28 September 1944

 Volksgrenadier-Divisions are slightly different than regular Infanterie-Divisions.
 These Divisions had only six infantry battalions instead of the standard nine battalions of a full Infanterie-Division; this was already a common occurrence in most other Infantry Divisions at the time.
 Volksgrenadier-Divisions emphasized defensive strength rather than offensive strength.
 Standard infantry weapons typically consisted of light machine guns, light automatic weapons, and the Panzerfaust (single shot anti-tank weapons).
-The Züge (platoons) and Gruppen (groups) of Volksgrenadier-Divisions were formed around hardened veterans to inspire and properly lead whatever personel was used to fill out the Division.
+The Züge (platoons) and Gruppen (groups) of Volksgrenadier-Divisions were formed around hardened veterans to inspire and properly lead whatever personnel was used to fill out the Division.
 The bulk of these Divisions were commonly filled out with "jobless" Wehrmacht personnel from the Kriegsmarine (Navy) and Luftwaffe (Air Force), wounded soldiers returning to duty, as well as men and boys considered too old or young for peacetime military service.

-THE ARDENNES OFFENSIVE
+THE ARDENNES OFFENSIVE (DIE WACHT AM RHEIN)

 7.Armee